kevinmasson/website/content/posts/2020/ray-tracer-with-webgl-compute.md

 Like this, the render is instant and if you want a clean sharp render, you just have to wait.

 The code for this is straightforward, you just need 2 textures.
 One for rendering a frame and one for accumulating and displaying the final result.

+Although, I'm not sure that the way I accumulate values together is physically correct.

 Here is a simple demo of accumulation over time using compute shaders that helped me to implement progressive rendering: [demo](https://oktomus.com/web-experiments/webgl-compute/progressive-steps/) / [code](https://github.com/oktomus/web-experiments/tree/master/webgl-compute/progressive-steps).